BlakePeters99/GA-Project1-Rhythm-Game/README.md

 # Rhythm Game
 #### Made by Blake Peters
-Play the game here and read what it does below! https://blakepeters99.github.io/GA-Project1-Rhythm-Game/
+Play the game here and read what it does below!
+(Works in Chrome) https://blakepeters99.github.io/GA-Project1-Rhythm-Game/

 <br />